TL;DR

 Agents can conduct surveys and opinion polls over the phone with customers and prospects to gather insights on customer satisfaction, brand perception, or industry trends.

-Collections and Billing
+Collections & Billing

 Collections teams use outbound call centers to contact customers about payment reminders, overdue balances, or billing issues, which helps reduce delays and improve cash flow.